the1lab/1lab/src/1Lab/Path.lagda.md

   _ = refl
 ```

-For non-dependent functions, we have a similar situation, except one the
+For non-dependent functions, we have a similar situation, except one
-transports is _backwards_.
-This is because, given an `f : A i0 → B i0`,
+of the transports is _backwards_.
+This is because, given an `f : A i0
-we have to turn an `A i1` into an `A i0` to apply f!
+→ B i0`, we have to turn an `A i1` into an `A i0` to apply f!

 ```agda
   _ : {f : A i0 → B i0}